-\textit{Summary and outlook} -- The ionic Fermi polaron quasiparticle is fully characterized by computing the energy spectrum, effective mass and quasiparticle residue using state-of-the-art quantum Monte-Carlo methods.
-In contrast to the neutral case, the long-range character of the atom-ion potential can effectively trap a large number of fermions that are effectively attracted by the ion, causing large deviations from the unperturbed density and, therefore, modifying the polaron properties heavily.
+\textit{Summary and outlook} -- The ionic Fermi polaron quasiparticle is fully characterized by computing the polaron properties.
+In contrast to the neutral case, the long-range nature of the atom-ion potential can trap a significant number of fermions attracted to the ion, leading to substantial deviations from the unperturbed density and appreciably altering the properties of the polaron.
 In fact, our results quantitatively differ from the analytical approaches such as ladder approximation, for which the density is taken constant and the backaction effects are ignored.
 We also unveil a smooth polaron-molecule transition at zero temperature, starkly contrasting with the neutral case.
-The quasiparticle residue can be accessed by Raman spectroscopy with momentum-dependent measurements~\cite{Ness2022}, while the effective mass can be extracted by diffusive transport of the ions as a function of an external electric field ~\cite{Dieterle2020b} or alternatively by measuring the low-lying compression modes~\cite{nas09} in the high imbalance atom-ion mixture trapped in a controllable Pauli trap.
-In the future, we plan to explore inducing interaction between Fermi ions polarons~\cite{Ding2022,Astrakharchik2023}.
-Akin to the bosonic case~\cite{Astrakharchik2023}, the strong density modulations might lead to strong pairing between ions due to induced interaction by the Fermi sea.
-Finally, an interesting avenue to pursue is to study excitonic polarons, which arise from the interaction of excitons and a Fermi gas in 2D~\cite{Campbell2022,Efimkin2021}. \\
+The quasiparticle residue can be accessed by Raman spectroscopy with momentum-dependent measurements~\cite{Ness2020}, while the effective mass can be extracted by diffusive transport of the ions as a function of an external electric field ~\cite{Dieterle2020b} or alternatively by measuring the low-lying compression modes~\cite{nas09} in the high imbalance atom-ion mixture trapped in a controllable Pauli trap.
+An interesting avenue to pursue in the future is to study excitonic polarons, which arise from the interaction of excitons and a Fermi gas in 2D~\cite{Campbell2022,Efimkin2021}.\\

-\textit{Acknowledgments -- } We thank G. Bruun, S. Giorgini, A. Camacho, K. Myśliwy, K. Jachymski and S. Pilati for insightful discussions.
+\textit{Acknowledgements --} We thank G. Bruun, S. Giorgini, A. Camacho, K. Myśliwy, K. Jachymski and S. Pilati for insightful discussions.
 We thank E. Christensen for sharing his results in the ladder approximation.
-SAV acknowledges financial support from the Brazilian agency, Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo grant \#2023/07225-0, São Paulo Research Foundation (FAPESP).
+S.A.V acknowledges financial support from the Brazilian agency, Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo grant \#2023/07225-0, São Paulo Research Foundation (FAPESP).
 Computational resources have been provided in part by CENAPAD-SP at Unicamp.
-RP thanks the computer support from LaMCAD/UFG and LAPA acknowledges financial support from PNRR MUR project PE0000023-NQSTI.
+R.P thanks the computer support from LaMCAD/UFG and L.A.P.A acknowledges financial support from PNRR MUR project PE0000023-NQSTI.

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}

 \onecolumngrid